When Should you Replace Your Tires

 Tires reach the end of their lifespan by either aging or from lack of maintenance.
 So, how do we know when it’s time to replace them in order to avoid a potentially dangerous blow-out?

 1. AGE OF THE TIRE

-Even if you don’t put thousands of miles on your vehicle each month, just exposure to the elements will cause the rubber and other compounds in the tire to deteriorate.
+Even if you don’t put thousands of miles on your vehicle each month, mere exposure to the elements will cause the rubber and other compounds in the tire to deteriorate.
 Some auto manufacturers recommend replacing tires every five or six years, regardless of tread depth.
 To find out when the tire was manufactured look on its sidewall find the letters “DOT.”
 Following that will be a sequence of numbers, which may be in three or four separate windows.
 The last four numbers tell when the tire was made: “3106” means the tire was built during the 31st week of 2006.

 To help warn drivers that their tires have reached that point, tires sold in North America are required to have indicators molded into their tread design called “wear bars” which run across their tread pattern from their outside shoulder to inside shoulder.

 The Penny Test can also provide a guide when to replace your tires.
 Place a penny into several tread grooves across the tire.
 If part of Lincoln’s head is always covered by the tread, you have more than 2/32″ of tread depth remaining.